evacchi/evacchi.github.io/_posts/2022-04-14-compiling-llvm-ir-into-wasm.md

 declare i32 @putchar(i32) #1
 ```

+**Update 2022-04-16**: Shortly after I published this blog post
+[I have learned from Dan Gohman (@Sunfishcode)][sunfishcode] that the blessed way
+to compile LLVM IR sources (`*.ll`) with WASI support is to rely on `clang`.

+In this case, this is the proper command line:

+    clang wasi.ll --target=wasm32-unknown-wasi --sysroot=$WASI_SYSROOT -lc \
+        $PWD/lib/wasi/libclang_rt.builtins-wasm32.a -o wasi.wasm

+Unless you are doing something very specific and you know what you are doing, you should not invoke
+`wasi-ld` directly, as the interface will be subject to changes in the future.

+If you understand the risks of invoking the tools manually:

-Compile `wasi.ll` as follows into an object file:
+1. compile `wasi.ll` into an object file (`wasi.o`) using `llc`:

         llc -march=wasm32 -filetype=obj wasi.ll

-This generates the object file `wasi.o`.
-We will now produce the final binary with `wasm-ld`:
+2. produce the final binary from `wasi.o` using `wasm-ld`:

-    wasm-ld -m wasm32 -L$WASI_SYSROOT/lib/wasm32-wasi $WASI_SYSROOT/lib/wasm32-wasi/crt1.o wasi.o -lc \
+        wasm-ld -m wasm32 -L$WASI_SYSROOT/lib/wasm32-wasi \
+            $WASI_SYSROOT/lib/wasm32-wasi/crt1.o wasi.o -lc \
             $PWD/lib/wasi/libclang_rt.builtins-wasm32.a -o wasi.wasm

-That's it!
+Regardless how you generated `wasi.wasm`, that's it!
 Now you can run our boring program with your favorite `wasm` runtime:

     wasmtime wasi.wasm
     Hello